Only when you can be extremely pliable and soft can you be extremely hard and strong.

 Therefore, flexibility is a quality that invites peace.
 You can see it as an art, and like all arts, with practice, you can become exceptionally good at it.

-I’m not always that flexible, you know?
+Now… between us, I’m not always a flexible trader, you know?

 Of course, that’s what I strive for, and it’s always a work in progress.
 But when I’m not being flexible, I can feel it: I feel frustrated, disappointed, irritated; my mind starts to feel rigid.
 I do not want things to be the way they are.
 I want them to be my way.

 If you notice what happens when you’re telling yourself a story about what’s happening, you’ll see that you are at the center of it all.

-Here’s an example.
+Here’s an example: